-Commercial customers pay a monthly base fee, according to the meter size, as well as a volume rate of $2.80 per 1,000 gallons.
+Commercial customers pay a monthly base fee according to the meter size and a volume rate of $2.80 per 1,000 gallons.

 - Non-residential rate = $1.64 per 1,000 square feet of impervious area

-The stormwater utility fees are billed to all properties located within the City limits.
-Properties that do not receive any other City utility services will only be billed for stormwater.
+The stormwater utility fees are billed to all properties within the City limits.
+Properties that do not receive other City utility services will only be billed for stormwater.

 Monthly Base Fee

-The monthly base fee is determined by the meter size.
-The standard residential meter is 5/8 inch.
+The size of the meter determines the monthly base fee.
+For example, the standard residential meter is 5/8 inch.

 Tiered Water Rates

-The average residential customer uses less than 15,000 gallons of water a month – so they pay the Tier 1 rate.
-Any usage exceeding 15,000 gallons a month, is charged a higher rate.
+The average residential customer uses less than 15,000 gallons of water a month; therefore pays the Tier 1 rate.
+Water usage exceeding 15,000 gallons is charged a higher rate.

-The table below indicates the volume (gallons) for each tier based on meter size and the rate per 1,000 gallons for each tier.
+The table below shows each tier’s volume (gallons) based on meter size and the rate per 1,000 gallons for each tier.

 |Tier Volumes (gallons)|